-Organizations and individuals eligible for funding under the IQRF include, but are not limited to, Hunters and Trappers Organizations (HTOs), Regional Wildlife Organizations (RWOs), Regional Inuit Associations (RIAs), and residents of Nunavut.
+Organizations and individuals eligible for funding under the NWSF include, but are not limited to, Hunters and Trappers Organizations (HTOs), Regional Wildlife Organizations (RWOs), Regional Inuit Associations (RIAs), and residents of Nunavut.
 To be eligible the research must be conducted within the Nunavut Territory and must contribute to the management of Nunavut's wildlife.

-An Inuit or community-based organization is not limited in the number of applications it submits for IQRF funding.
+An Inuit or community-based organization is not limited in the number of applications it submits for NWSF funding.
 However, applicants should consider that there is a limited amount of funding available to be distributed each year.
 By submitting a proposal, the organization is committing to the time required to complete the project.

-Government and non-governmental organizations, including educational institutions and private companies, are not eligible for IQRF funding.
-The NWMB encourages cooperative research with Government and non-governmental organizations but projects funded under the IQF must be led by Nunavut Inuit organizations.
+Government and non-governmental organizations, including educational institutions and private companies, are not eligible for NWSF funding.
+The NWMB encourages cooperative research with Government and non-governmental organizations but projects funded under the NWSF must be led by Nunavut Inuit organizations.

-The IQRF does not require a minimum contribution from an applicant when submitting a proposal.
+The NWSF does not require a minimum contribution from an applicant when submitting a proposal.

-The IQRF will not fund budget items which do not directly support a proposed research project.
+The NWSF will not fund budget items which do not directly support a proposed research project.
 The following are examples of budget items that the NWMB will not fund:

-- equipment purchase and leasing, unless the equipment is specific to the project; - maintenance cost of equipment already owned; - administration fees (e.g. cost for use of paper for photocopying, fax, or mail)
+- equipment purchase and leasing, unless the equipment is specific to the project; - maintenance cost of equipment already owned; - funding for equipment or supplies for future years of research if not occurring in the funding year (e.g. large fuel purchases); - administration fees (e.g. cost for recovery of light, heat, office and/or laboratory supplies); or - capital works and/or general infrastructures costs.